 Sergeant Jordan Brown

 Sergeant Brown began his law enforcement career at the University of Louisville Police Department.
 He began working for the Shively Police Department in 2013.
 Sergeant Brown was promoted to sergeant in 2017, where he is the mid-shift supervisor (4p-12a).
 Sergeant Brown is a certified police training officer and a certified RADAR/LIDAR instructor.
 Sergeant Brown received his bachelor’s degree in Justice Administration from the University of Louisville.

 Night Shift Patrol Supervisor

 Sergeant Singleton has been with the Shively Police Department since 2010.
 He began his career in the patrol division, before being assigned as a Detective in the Special Investigations Division, where he served for five years.
-Sergeant Singleton was promoted to the rank of sergeant in 2019 and currently serves in the Patrol Division.
+Sergeant Singleton was promoted to the rank of sergeant in 2019 and currently serves as the night-shift supervisor (12a-8a).
 Prior to his law enforcement career, Sergeant Singleton studied at the University of Louisville, where he graduated with a Bachelor’s of Science degree in Justice Administration in 2008.